ndrewnee/ndrewnee/README.md

 - 🇺🇿 I live in Nukus, Uzbekistan.
 - 🐿 I'm a Software engineer at [Medesk](https://www.medesk.net).
 - 🤖 Most of the time I'm writing on Go and Typescript.
-- 📝 I write notes in Russian on my [wiki](https://ndrewnee.gitbook.io/wiki) in public.

 ## 🛠 Skills